 Sir Tim Berners-Lee, widely credited with inventing the web in 1991, recently received the Turing Award.
-The prize is basically a Noble for nerds—and it includes a $1 million in funds courtesy of our friends at Google.
+The prize is basically a Nobel for nerds—and it includes a $1 million in funds courtesy of our friends at Google.

 The early and sometimes goofy web that Sir Berners-Lee created is now a sophisticated, trusted and (sometimes hostile) reserve of information, ideas, and communities.
 We are blessed to have this wealth of collected information and connectivity and owe much to Berners-Lee and those early assemblers of markup and extensive system planning.
 As many programmers will attest, code is debt; behind the entirety of the web are countless hours of design and technical thinking and development that cannot and will not ever be repaid.